LibrePass/LibrePass-Docs/crypto/Cryptography.md

 3. **Vault Encryption**

-The ciphers is encrypted using the 256-bit symetric encryption algorithm named AES in GCM mode using the user's encryption key.
+The ciphers are encrypted using the 256-bit symetric encryption algorithm named AES in GCM mode using the user's encryption key.
 Then the encrypted data is sent to the server and stored in the database.

 ```
 AesGcmEncrypt(userEncryptionKey, cipherData) -> encryptedCipherData